Probabilistic conformal blocks for Liouville CFT on the torus: Background on log-correlated fields and Gaussian multiplicative chaos

-Finally, we state Girsanov's theorem in a form used frequently in the main text. \begin{theorem} Let $Y(x)$ be either of the Gaussian fields $Y_\infty(x)$ or $Y_\tau(x)$ on $[0,1]$ defined in Section~\ref{sec:gmc-def}.
-Let $\cX$ be a Gaussian variable measurable with respect to $Y$, and let $F$ be a bounded continuous function.
-Then we have
+Finally, we state a form of Cameron-Martin's theorem used in the main text.
+See \cite{shamov}, \cite[Section 3.3]{BP-notes} or \cite[Theorem 0.2]{Aru2017} for details. \begin{theorem} Let $Y(x)$ be either of the Gaussian fields $Y_\infty(x)$ or $Y_\tau(x)$ on $[0,1]$ defined in Section~\ref{sec:gmc-def}.
+Let $\cX$ be a Gaussian variable such that the joint process $(\cX, Y)$ is Gaussian, and let $F$ be a non-negative measurable function.
+Then